- Our School

 - Our Classes

 At Claremont we are aware that in order for children and young people to achieve to their own potential we need families to be on board, reinforcing the skills learned at school, especially in communication and self help skills.
 We also want to work with families around what we focus on in school.
 We also appreciate that sometimes it is difficult to be a parent or carer and we all need support and advice at times.

-At Claremont we have two Family Link Worker's, Suzy Robson and Natasha Fitzgerald
+At Claremont we have a Family Link worker Natasha Fitzgerald

-Suzy and Tasha provide workshops for parent/carers around sensitive areas such as what it is like growing up with a disability and how parent/carers can support this.
-They cover areas such as changing bodies, understanding behaviour and practical skills around personal care.
+Tasha provides workshops for parent/carers around sensitive areas; For example, what it is like growing up with a disability and how parent/carers can support this.
+She covers areas such as changing bodies, understanding behaviour and practical skills around personal care.

-Along with Moira Stephens, our Independence and Preparing for Adulthood Champion, Suzy and Tasha offer regular information mornings, some with outside speakers or school staff, or just other parents/carers.
+Along with Moira Stephens, our Independence and Preparing for Adulthood Champion, Tasha offers regular information mornings, some with outside speakers or school staff, or just other parents/carers.

-Suzy and Tasha also provides drop-in sessions where parents/carers are able to call in for a chat or support around a particular thing.
+Tasha also provides drop-in sessions where parents/carers are able to call in for a chat or support around any particular issue or concern.